-My favorite wide-spectrum field guide is “Wildman” Steve Brill’s Identifying and Harvesting Edible and Medicinal Plants in Wild (and Not So Wild) Places.
+My favorite wide-spectrum field guide for urban plants across the country is “Wildman” Steve Brill’s Identifying and Harvesting Edible and Medicinal Plants in Wild (and Not So Wild) Places.
 It has 260 illustrations and thorough treatises on hundreds of common wild plants found across North America.
 Steve’s been foraging since he taught himself how to do it in the early 1980s.
 He is not only very experienced, but also a proud science nerd who knows what he’s talking about and takes accuracy seriously.
 Buy it directly from Steve’s website here.

 I also love The Forager’s Harvest: A Guide to Identifying, Harvesting, and Preparing Edible Wild Plants by Sam Thayer.
 It has a handy calendar that pinpoints when each plant is available and edible in North America.
 Sam also has a brand new companion edition called Nature’s Garden with new plants and a fun chapter about his experience eating wild for a month.
 Sam’s books are excellent.
 The photographs are very high quality, his narrative approach makes the content fun to read, and the detail he gets into is unparalleled.
 (Read my review of Nature’s Garden here.)

 Identifying plants gets a lot easier once you know the secret patterns that tell us what they are.
 Botany in a Day: The Patterns Method of Plant Identification by Thomas J. Elpel is a great guide to breaking the code.

 If you live in the Pacific Northwest, check out Edible and Medicinal Plants of the West by Gregory L. Tilford for a field guide with good color photos.